Luxury family home interior design in Bali featuring enclosed climate-controlled living space

 Residential homes cannot rely on cheap, wall-mounted AC units that rattle and leak.
 We specify ducted, concealed VRV/VRF systems that provide whisper-quiet, highly efficient climate control distributed evenly throughout the living spaces.
 These systems are an upfront investment that drastically reduces monthly electricity bills over a five-year horizon.

-Solar Integration and Battery Backup
+Should You Add Solar and Battery Backup to Your Bali Home?

+For long-term home interior design Bali projects, a dedicated MEP room is no longer optional.
 Bali’s power grid, while improving, still experiences fluctuations and occasional outages, especially during heavy monsoons.
 A modern residential home should be designed with a dedicated MEP room to house solar inverters and lithium battery backups.
 Wiring the home with a centralized kill-switch for non-essential phantom loads protects your battery reserves, ensuring your refrigerators and essential climate controls remain online during grid failures.

 Modern Mediterranean style family home interior in Bali with curved walls and warm tones

+Most home interior design Bali projects today fall into one of four stylistic directions.
 Building a functional, weather-resistant home does not mean sacrificing your aesthetic vision.
 Here are the top architectural directions that balance high-end design with the realities of permanent tropical living.

 Modern Mediterranean Tropical